nbullerds/ml_co_emission_equiv_prediction/README.md

 # Project-3-Carbon Emissions Predictor
-## IMPACT OF NOT ELECTRIFYING TRANSPORTATION IN THE UNITED STATES
+## TRANSPORTATION EMISSIONS IN THE UNITED STATES

-This project uses machine learning to determine the predictability of carbon emissions in the transportation sector if vehicles with internal combustion engines continue to be the primary type.
+This project uses machine learning to determine the predictability of carbon emissions in the transportation sector if trends in person vehicle and public transportation continues.

 ![header](static/img/ev_banner.png)

-### View the <a href ="https://nbullerds.github.io/ml_co_emission_equiv_prediction">Carbon Emissions Predictor</a> on GitHup Pages.
+### View the <a href ="https://nbullerds.github.io/ml_co_emission_equiv_prediction" target="_blank">Carbon Emissions Predictor</a> on GitHup Pages.
 ---

 ## Project Team
-* Nick Buller: <a href="https://github.com/nbullerds" target="_blank">github.com/nbullerds</a>, <a href="mailto:nabuller@gmail.com">nabuller@gmail.com</a>
+* Nick Buller: <a href="https://github.com/nbullerds" target="_blank">github.com/nbullerds</a> / <a href="mailto:nabuller@gmail.com">nabuller@gmail.com</a>
-* Kerry Harp: <a href="https://github.com/klharp" target="_blank">github.com/klharp</a>, <a href="mailto:kharp@umn.edu">kharp@umn.edu</a>
+* Kerry Harp: <a href="https://github.com/klharp" target="_blank">github.com/klharp</a> / <a href="mailto:kharp@umn.edu">kharp@umn.edu</a>
-* Matt Killeen: <a href="https://github.com/matthewkilleen0830" target="_blank">github.com/matthewkilleen0830</a>, <a href="matthew.killeen0830@gmail.com">matthew.killeen0830@gmail.com</a>
+* Matt Killeen: <a href="https://github.com/matthewkilleen0830" target="_blank">github.com/matthewkilleen0830</a> / <a href="matthew.killeen0830@gmail.com">matthew.killeen0830@gmail.com</a>
-* Ciera Morris: <a href="https://github.com/cieranmorris" target="_blank">github.com/cieranmorris</a>, <a href="mailto:cieranmorris@gmail.com">cieranmorris@gmail.com</a>
+* Ciera Morris: <a href="https://github.com/cieranmorris" target="_blank">github.com/cieranmorris</a> / <a href="mailto:cieranmorris@gmail.com">cieranmorris@gmail.com</a>

 ---

 ## Overview

 Transportation makes up 29% of the total U.S. greenhouse gas emissions.
-In April of 2021, President Biden announced a target of 50-52% reduction in emissions from the 2005 levels.
-What will the impact of GHG emission be if internal combustion vehicles are not replaced with electric vehicles?
+In April of 2021, President Biden announced a target of 50-52% reduction in emissions from  2005 levels.
+Are we on track for meeting this goal in the transportation sector and what are the factors that have the biggest impact on meeting this goal?

 <!-- Governmental and NGO policies during the Covid-19 pandemic changed human behavior resulting in decreased energy demand.
 At the peak in April of 2020, daily global CO<sub>2</sub> emissions decrease 19% compared to 2019. -->

-Data from various sources was used to test-train a dataset to determine the predictability of GHG emissions due to transportation.
+Data from various sources was used to test-train a dataset to determine the predictability of Green House Gas (GHG) emissions due to transportation.

 ![predictor](static/img/predictor.png)

-View the <a href ="https://nbullerds.github.io/ml_co_emission_equiv_prediction">Carbon Emissions Predictor</a> on GitHup Pages.
+View the <a href ="https://nbullerds.github.io/ml_co_emission_equiv_prediction" target="_blank">Carbon Emissions Predictor</a> on GitHup Pages.

 ---
 ## Process
-This project showcases using machine learning to make a predictions and uses visualizations to provide the user  an interactive means to explore the data.
+This project showcases using machine learning to make a predictions and  visualizations to provide the user an interactive means to explore data relevant to the prediction.

 <b>Predictive Data Analysis with Multiple Linear Regression Machine Learning</b>